 While municipal development plans and municipal strategic plans aren’t synonyms, there is a great deal of overlap between the two.
 For example, while they are similar in terms of goals, a development plan looks at these goals “from a land use and development perspective” (according to the city of Canmore, Alberta).
 Additionally, a development plan is meant to “shape the city’s urban form and direct the development and implementation of more detailed plans” (according to the city of Edmonton, Alberta).
 A strategic plan, on the other hand, takes all areas of a city into consideration, including citizen services, operational efficiency, employee development, revenue and expense management, and public safety.

 If your municipality has (or is planning to create) a municipal development plan, be sure to consider the following:

 Before you move forward with your development plan, it’s important that your strategy—including your vision, objectives, and leadership—are all structured correctly.
-This free guide explains eight things you could be missing from your strategic plan.
-Download it now to ensure those elements are in place.
 Once you have a better handle on your city’s strategy, your long-term development plan will be that much more impactful!

 Tricia manages our implementation and onboarding team to ensure the success of ClearPoint customers.